Saving the Easter Bunny

 Keep In Touch

-BECOME A MEMBER of Rascally Rabbit Rescue and Critter Haven of Arizona, Inc. Members have exclusive access to the Bunny Brigade, a discussion group created for members to keep in touch with fellow members and RRR volunteers.
+Give Yearly! to Rascally Rabbit Rescue and Critter Haven of Arizona, Inc. Regular donaters, The Bunny Brigade, will have exclusive access to the Bunny Brigade, a discussion group created for donaters to keep in touch with fellow RRR volunteers.
 Also, only the Bunny Brigade gets 10% discounts on Critter Cookies, Critter Cots and toys sold by RRR.
-Membership is only $10.00 per year.
-Add $18.00 and we'll send in your membership registration to House Rabbit Society, or register yourself below.
-Adopting families are automatically members for life.
+Donations start at only $10.00 per year.
+Adopting families are automatically receive these benefits for life, so long as they keep their adopted pet for its full lifetime.
 Email Us for more information or click subscribe to purchase your membership!

 Join the House Rabbit Society, send $18 (non-USA residents send $25) to: House Rabbit Society, 148 Broadway Richmond, CA 94804.
 Please mention that you heard about the HRS through this web site, and include your email address.
 As a member of the HRS, you will receive The House Rabbit Journal.
 This is sent to all members of the HRS as part of its educational effort.
 It keeps members abreast of new developments in understanding and caring for our rabbit companions.
 You will receive the Journal whenever it is published, usually three or four times a year.